 FOX Bet Becomes Authorized Gaming Operator of the XFL

 NEW YORK, Feb.
-7, 2020 /PRNewswire/ -- The XFL and FOX Bet today announced a new deal that makes the mobile sports betting brand an authorized gaming operator of the league.
+7, 2020 /CNW/ -- The XFL and FOX Bet today announced a new deal that makes the mobile sports betting brand an authorized gaming operator of the league.

 FOX Bet will promote and offer XFL-centric betting markets to its customers and create a special FOX Sports Super 6 game for each week of the XFL's 10-week regular season (Feburary 8 – April 12), and one for its postseason semi-finals (April 18-19) and Championship game (April 26).
 This special XFL free-to-play game will offer guaranteed cash prizes and be promoted to the FOX Sports Super 6 database of over 1 million customers each week.